Jigusheng/SynaPrune/README.md

 ## Normalised Hebbian Neural Nets

-This is a supervised Hebb net that is based on normalised Hebb Rule.
+This is a supervised Hebb net that is based on Hebb Rule.

 Advantages over Backpropagation:
 - Less computationally expensive